sonata-project/empty-website/README.md

 # Hello

-This repository is just to create an emtpy cloudflare pages website, so the redirect rules can work properly.
+This repository is just to create an empty cloudflare pages website, so the redirect rules can work properly.

 Please do not delete it.